Sam-Osian/PFD-toolkit/docs/getting_started/discover_themes.md

 # Discover themes in your filtered dataset

-With your subset of reports screened for Mental Health Act detention concerns, the next step is to uncover the underlying themes.
+With our subset of reports screened for Mental Health Act detention concerns (see previous page), we will now uncover underlying themes contained within these reports.
 This lets you see 'at a glance' what issues the coroners keep raising.

 We'll use the `Extractor` class to automatically identify themes from the *concerns* section of each report.